Guidance

 • the authorities of any European Economic Area state who were consulted (if any)

-The EIA consent decision includes an explanation and reference to the environmental information considered.
-It will also set out measures:
+Our Environmental Impact Assessment Consent Decision will include an explanation and reference to the environmental information we considered.
+It will also set out:

 The deferral process has two stages:

-• an initial intent to defer letter is sent to the applicant and the other appropriate authority highlighting the possibility of deferring.
+• an initial intent to defer letter is sent to you and the other appropriate authority highlighting the possibility of deferring.

-• a final deferral decision is then made, if the MMO are in agreement that the assessment of the other appropriate authority is sufficient to meet the requirements of the EIA Directive in relation to the project.
+• a final deferral decision is then made, if we are in agreement, that the assessment of the other appropriate authority is sufficient to meet the requirements of the Environmental Impact Assessment (EIA) Directive in relation to the project.

-• the other appropriate authority who’s decision we’re deferring to;
+• the other appropriate authority whose decision MMO have deferred to;

 • every consultation body that the other appropriate authority notified of its decision;